UCSC-CSE-114A/01-haskell/README.md

 ## Assignment Testing and Evaluation

-Most of the points, will be awarded automatically, by **evaluating your functions against a given test suite**.
+Most of the points will be awarded automatically by evaluating your functions against a given test suite.

-[Tests.hs](/tests/Test.hs) contains a very small suite of tests which gives you a flavor of of these tests.
+[Test.hs](/tests/Test.hs) contains a very small suite of tests which gives you a flavor of of these tests.
 When you run